It is not unusual for a spouse to hear with no warning from the other that

 be supportive in a sad and difficult transition.
 I can pave the path to

 productive discussions amidst a flurry of very high emotions.
 I can help

 you find your “voice of reason” so that decisions are made

 Here are 7 Tips to Get You on the Right Path to Your Divorce:

 - Speak with a divorce attorney/mediator.
-Find out what you’re rights
+Find out what your rights are and

-- Consider mediation - mediation is less stressful, not adversarial, more
+- Consider mediation, which is less stressful, not adversarial, more manageable,

 Divorce is about moving forward with knowledge and dignity.
 Knowing “why”

 will not make the process itself any easier.

 - Acknowledge your emotions!
 They will range from tears, to anger, to wanting